Yellowstripe scad: Biology and ecology

 The yellowstripe scad is a common schooling species throughout its range, and due to its importance to fisheries has been well studied.
 In northern Australia, the Philippines and parts of India it has been found to be one of the most common species in these waters.
 Schools of yellowstripe scad is known to seasonally migrate to coastal waters in summer and back to deeper shelf waters in Taiwan, with no other clear movements recorded throughout its range.

 The yellowstripe scad is a predatory fish, taking a variety of crustaceans and other small prey items, with its exact diet varying both spatially and temporally.
 In northern Australia the most common prey items are ostracods, gastropods and euphausiids.
 The diet of individuals in India is more varied, with crustaceans, notably decapods and copepods making up the main part of the diet.
-Small fishes of the genus Anchoviella, pteropods, algal material, diatoms, molluscan larvae and foramanifera make up a lesser part of the diet here also.
+Small fishes of the genus Anchoviella, pteropods, algal material, diatoms, molluscan larvae and foraminifera make up a lesser part of the diet here also.
 The species shows some diet partitioning between size classes, and during the year, the diet shifts as prey items vary in abundance.
 The species is diurnally active in India, while elsewhere in its range, nocturnal feeding has been reported.
 Unlike some of its relatives, feeding continues during spawning, with no apparent change in food preferences.